odicforcesounds/World_Challenge/docs/README.md

-# App
+# Application for Our
+## World Wide Brands Competiiton Challenge for Image Propose Only

+TODOS:

 - I should organize data

-- I should compare other readme's, to make my own better than ever.
+- I should compare other readme's, to make my own better

-- Remember that people like explanations for babies.

-    If babies can understand, so everyone else can!

-TODOS:

 [] - Build objects with Qualities